-Associate Professor, Senior Lecturer, and the Director of The Critical Life Studies Research Team at Linköping University.
+Associate Professor and Director of The Critical Life Studies Research Team.
 From 2023-2024, I was on a one-year, Riksbanken Jubileumsfond funded sabbatical Life’s Pasts and Futures: On Being and Science.

 CURRENT RESEARCH